changkaizhao/changkaizhao.github.io/_posts/2018-7-11-How to save numpy array to tfrecord and load by TFSlim dataset pipeline?.md

+---
+layout: post
-# How to save numpy array to tfrecord and load by TFSlim dataset pipeline?
+title: How to save numpy array to tfrecord and load by TFSlim dataset pipeline?
+---

 This tutorial shows how to save numpy array to `tfrecord` file (a tensorflow dataset format), and load numpy array from tfrecord with `TFSlim` dataset pipeline.